3 Flexible and Creative Employee Benefits Solution Case Studies

 The company offered their employees $500 per year with a co-pay option of 80%.
 This means that the employer covered 80% of each claim and the employee covered a fixed 20%.

-Not only did this lower the amount of claims that were coming through for massages, it also helped employees become increasingly aware of how much they were spending.
+This solution lowered the number of massage claims.
+As an added bonus, it also helped employees become increasingly aware of how much they were spending.

 Case #2: Providing Orthodontic Coverage

-Orthodontic coverage is generally embedded in an Extended Health Care (EHC) benefit, but depending on the Insurer and the level of coverage, may not be quite what you’re looking for.
+Orthodontic coverage is generally embedded in an Extended Health Care (EHC) benefit.
+However, depending on the Insurer and the level of coverage, may not be exactly what you’re looking for.
 This was the case for our next group.

 The Problem: Providing Comprehensive Orthodontic Coverage